williamc1107/INDE-577-2024/Supervised Learning/1-The Perceptron/README.md

 # The Perceptron - A Classic Approach to Binary Classification

 ## Introduction
-This project presents a thorough examination of the Perceptron, a classical linear binary classifier that's renowned for its effectiveness in clear-cut, linearly separable scenarios.
+This project presents a thorough examination of the Perceptron, a classical single-layer linear binary classifier that's renowned for its effectiveness in clear-cut, linearly separable scenarios.
 Its simplicity is deceptive, as it lays the groundwork for understanding more complex machine learning algorithms.

 ## Dataset and Problem Statement
 In our study, we employ the Perceptron to the famous Titanic dataset, which encapsulates the fateful journey of the Titanic passengers.
 Our task is to predict a binary outcome: did a passenger survive or not, based on features such as passenger class, sex, age, and ticket fare.